-- 4.1.1 Implementation of the proposed scheme will necessitate the removal of ten individual trees, three tree groups, one hedge and the partial removal of a further two hedges as detailed in full in Table 3. - 4.1.2 In assessing the impacts of the proposed development on the trees on and adjacent to the Site and in proposing mitigation for these impacts, the planning application for development of the Site accords with the requirements of British Standard 5837:2012 and Local and National planning policies for trees and development.
+- 4.1.1 Implementation of the proposed scheme will necessitate the removal of eleven individual trees, three tree groups, one hedge and the partial removal of a further five hedges as detailed in full in Table 3. - 4.1.2 In assessing the impacts of the proposed development on the trees on and adjacent to the Site and in proposing mitigation for these impacts, the planning application for development of the Site accords with the requirements of British Standard 5837:2012 and Local and National planning policies for trees and development.

-Table 1: Overview of Arboricultural Impacts and Proposed Mitigation Tree/ Group No. Proposed Works Impact Mitigation/Compensation BS 5837 Quality Categorisation T12, T13, T14, T15, T16, T17, T18, T19, T20, T22, G3, G4, G5, H8, H9 (partial), The removal of trees and hedgerows to facilitate the proposed development Low Impact In order to facilitate the proposed scheme, a number of trees will require removal.
-These include five category 'B' trees (T12, T13, T19, T20, T22), four category 'C' trees (T15, T16, T17, T18) and one category 'U' tree (T14).
-Two category 'C' quality groups G4, G5) and one category 'B' quality group (G3) will require removal.
-In addition to these, the following hedgerows are to be removed/ partially removed: H8: Removed completely (129 m length); H9: Partially removed (108 m length); H13: Partially removed (20 m length).
+Table 3: Overview of Arboricultural Impacts and Proposed Mitigation Tree/ Group No. Proposed Works Mitigation/Compensation BS 5837 Quality Categorisation T12, T13, T14, T15, T16, T17, T18, T19, T20, T21, T22, G3, G4, G5, H4 (partial), H5 (partial), H8, H9 (partial), H13 (Partial), H15 (partial) The removal of trees and hedgerows to facilitate the proposed development Low - Moderate Impact In order to facilitate the proposed scheme, a number of trees will require removal.
+These include five category 'B' trees (T12, T13, T19, T20, T22), five category 'C' trees (T15, T16, T17, T18, T21) and one category 'U' tree (T14).
+Two category 'C' quality groups (G4, G5) and one category 'B' quality group (G3) will require removal.
+In addition to these, the following hedgerows are to be removed/ partially removed: H4: Partially removed (10.5m section); H5: Partially removed (5.8m section); H8: Removed completely (130m length); H9: Partially removed (20.5m section, 16m section, totalling 119.5m); H13: Partially removed (20.5m section, 9m section and 6m section); H15: Partially removed (18m section, 9m section and 6m section, totalling 35m).
 No veteran trees or category 'A' quality trees are proposed for removal.
-The proposed removals will have a low impact on local amenity, primarily due to the proposed planting scheme, which is extensive and which will more than adequately compensate for the loss of trees and hedgerows.
-New extensive tree planting forms part of the proposals and this will help to compensate for the losses of trees to development.
-B, C, U Т23 New permanent hard surfaces proposed within Veteran buffer zone Low Impact As part of the proposed scheme, new hard surfacing is located within the RPA of T23 a veteran ash.
-The area of encroachment measures 1.4m2 from the tree's total buffer zone of 547m2, equating to 0.26% of the total buffer zone, which is a negligible impact.
-It is highly unlikely that roots of the tree will be found in this very minor buffer zone encroachment.
-Heras fencing will protect the rest of the buffer zone and RPA.
-RPA and buffer zone protected with Heras fencing, to be erected prior to development commencing on site, including ground works and to be retained until all construction activities have been completed.
-A Н5 Pruning to facilitate development Low Impact H5 may require pruning for clearance from the proposed footprint of the development area.
-Pruning works are to be undertaken by a suitably qualified and insured tree work contractor, working in N/A
+The proposed removals will have a low impact on local amenity, if new compensatory tree and hedgerow planting is proposed at the Reserved Matters stage.
+If the proposed compensatory tree and hedgerow planting is not at least the equivalent of what is proposed for removal, the impact of the removals on local amenity would then be moderate.
+It is recommended that new tree and hedgerow planting forms part of the proposals and if commensurate with or greater than the losses will compensate for the losses of trees to the development.
+This can be conditioned at the Reserved Matters stage.
+B, C, U , N/A All surveyed trees and hedgerows Proposed drainage scheme Unknown Impact Impacts to facilitate drainage will be assessed at the Reserved Matters stage.
+The drainage scheme shall A, B, C, U, N/A Drainage plans are yet to be finalised, therefore the impact of the proposed drainage scheme on trees and hedgerows is yet to be assessed and impacts (if any) avoid retained tree and hedgerow RPAs where possible.
+If removals